santis1001/Employee-Manager/README.md

 ```
 **Roles Database Connection**

-This is the `Roles handler` function which takes care of the input and executes the corresponding sql query. depending on the type of answer the switch will handle differently every call, and redirect the flow into the correcto method.
+This is the `Roles handler` function which handles the input and executes the corresponding SQL query.
+Depending on the type of answer, the switch statement will handle each call differently and redirect the flow to the appropriate method.
+The function ensures that the logic is executed correctly based on the user's input and performs the necessary operations accordingly.

 ```js
 function handler(db, type, data) {